nishwanthreddymodugu/Desire-code-check/README.md

-Desire AI - Backend Service
+okDesire AI - Backend Service
 # Desire AI Backend Service

 Welcome to the Desire AI Backend Service repository!
 This project powers the backend for the Desire AI platform, a cutting-edge tool for the marketing campaign industry.